Drom & Inch GAA: All-Ireland winners

-On 5 September 2010, Séamus Callanan and James Woodlock won all Ireland Senior medals with Tipperary when they defeated reigning champions Kilkenny on a scoreline of 4:17 to 1:18.
-Callanan came on in the 52nd minute scoring two points, while Woodlock was on the panel.
-On Sunday 3 September 2006 Johnny Ryan and Séamus Callanan played roles in bringing the All-Ireland minor title back to Tipperary for the first time since 1996; Paudie Butler was coach over the team at that time.

-Dick Byron was the first All-Ireland minor medal winner in the parish in 1936, he was followed by Eamon Bourke in 1952 and Pat Looby won an All Ireland minor medal in 1976 which was followed up with an All-Ireland U21 medal in 1979, while Looby finished his All-Ireland collection with a masters All-Ireland in 2003.
-Tom Butler won All-Ireland Senior Hurling medal with Dublin Kickhams in 1889.
-He was grand uncle of the present Butler generation.
-Tom Barry of Dovea won two All-Ireland Senior Hurling medals with Dublin in 1924 and 1927.
-Phil Farrell of Drom was on the Dublin winning team of 1938.
+All-Ireland medal winners from the club include Dick Byron who was the first All-Ireland minor medal winner in the parish in 1936.
+He was followed by Eamon Bourke in 1952 and Pat Looby won an All Ireland minor medal in 1976.
+Looby followed this with an All-Ireland U21 medal in 1979, and finished his All-Ireland collection with a Masters All-Ireland in 2003.

-Stephen Kenny, Dovea won senior Hurling medal with Tipperary in 1925 and was also on the first Tipperary team to tour America.
-Another former Drom & Inch man was Mick Kennedy who played on the Limerick team of the 1930s.
+Stephen Kenny of Dovea won a senior hurling medal with Tipperary in 1925 and was also on the first Tipperary team to tour America.
 Seamus Bannon won All-Ireland Senior Hurling medals with Tipperary in 1949, 1950 and 1951.
-Eamonn Butler captained the county Intermediate team that won the all-Ireland in 1971, also representing Drom that day were Seamus Butler, Oliver Quinn and Jim Carey.
-Johnny Harkins, Paudie Butler, Tommy Butler and John Hassett have all won Masters All-Irelands with Tipperary.
+Eamonn Butler captained the county Intermediate team that won the all-Ireland in 1971.
+Also representing Drom that day were Seamus Butler, Oliver Quinn and Jim Carey.

+On 5 September 2010, Séamus Callanan and James Woodlock won all Ireland Senior medals with Tipperary.
+Callanan subsequently won a second senior All-Ireland medal on 4 September 2016.
+He scored 13 points for Tipperary from full forward on the day and received the Man of the Match Award.
+His displays in 2016 won him his third consecutive GAA/GPA All Star Award.
+Liam Ryan was also a member of the extended panel.

+In August 2019, Séamus Callanan captained Tipperary Senior hurlers to the All Ireland Championship.
+This was Callanan's third All Ireland medal and first as captain.
+Callanan was the first Tipperary captain from Drom & Inch.
+Callanan also received his fourth GAA/GPA All Star Award and Hurler of the Year.
+Jamie Moloney was a member of the Tipperary extended panel in 2019.